-EMERGENCY EXIT WINDOW: The emergency exit window provides an escape route in case the camper must be evacuated under emergency conditions.
+EMERGENCY EXIT WINDOW: The emergency exit window provides an escape route in case the RV must be evacuated under emergency conditions.
 To operate the window, pull the red handle(s) and push the window out.

-IMPORTANT: DO NOT BLOCK THE EMERGENCY EXIT WINDOW.
+DO NOT BLOCK THE EMERGENCY EXIT WINDOW INSIDE YOUR CAMPER OR TRAILER.